DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 #### Update `<dom-module>` ID

-Locate the `<dom-module>` tag (near the top of the file).
+Locate the `<dom-module>` tag near the top of the file.
 This specifies the start of an [element's local DOM](https://www.polymer-project.org/1.0/docs/devguide/local-dom#template-stamping).
-The `<dom-module>` is the [declarative](https://medium.freecodecamp.com/imperative-vs-declarative-programming-283e96bf8aea) portion of the element definition.
+This is the [declarative](https://medium.freecodecamp.com/imperative-vs-declarative-programming-283e96bf8aea) portion of the element definition.
 Change its ID to match the new file name.

 For example: